-U.S. stock index futures were narrowly mixed Monday, after the Dow and S&P 500 closed higher for the third-straight week, as investors digested a handful of earnings reports and ahead of some key economic data.
+U.S. stock index futures were in positive territory Monday, after the Dow and S&P 500 turned in four-straight weeks of gains, as investors looked ahead to some key economic reports.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.